empower-lab-dartmouth/Pain-Patterns/README.md

 # Pain-Patterns
-Repo for Pain Patterns, supervised by James Landay and Liz Murnane.
+Repo for Pain Patterns, supervised Liz Murnane.

 ## Getting Started
-Welcome to Pain Projects!
+Welcome to the Pain Patterns project!
 Thank you for stopping by.

 This repository contains the code for an iOS and Android based data collection app and a series of Python scripts to aggregate the data for processing and analysis.